Anwesha-code/Mini-project/About-project.md

 The game board is represented by a dictionary tic_tac_toe.
 Players use symbols 'X' and 'O'.
 The check_winner function checks for winning conditions after each move.
-The code makes random moves using the bots_move function.

 Functions